matheusb432/cpp-course/notes/06-memory.md

 - The `*` operator is used to _dereference_ a pointer, it gets the value of the variable it points to.1
 - The `nullptr` is the null pointer literal, it's of address 0.

+- Avoid using void pointers (`void*`) as they effectively allow you to avoid type checking.
+- Avoid using pointers to pointers as they're complex and dangerous.

 ### Pointer Arithmetic

 _Pointer arithmetic_ is the process of adding or subtracting an integer to a pointer.